-Recent displacement trends show growing numbers of displaced population living outside of designated areas such as camp/camp like setting (traditional camps collective/transit/reception centres, informal settlements) with a majority setting in dispersed locations predominately urban and peri-urban areas such as informal settlements, unfinished buildings or interspersed in host community homes and communities, shared rooms or rental arrangements.
-These new trends led CCCM actors to adapt camp management tools to be able to reach, properly assess and understand local dynamics, vulnerabilities and capacities of the displaced and host populations alike.
+Recent displacement trends show growing numbers of displaced populations living outside of designated areas such as camp/camp-like settings (traditional camps collective/transit/reception centers, informal settlements) with a majority setting in dispersed locations predominately urban and peri-urban areas such as informal settlements, unfinished buildings or interspersed in host community homes and communities, shared rooms or rental arrangements.
+These new trends led CCCM actors to adapt camp management tools to be able to reach, properly assess and understand local dynamics, vulnerabilities, and capacities of the displaced and host populations alike.

 Urban Displacement Outside of Camps (UDOC)

-More about the ABA Working Group and Area-based Approaches in CCCM
+More about the ABA Working Group and Area-based Approaches in СССМ

-During the last years the CCCM actors have continued to field test adaptive camp management methodology based on core camp management practices (See Camp Management Tool Kit).
-At the implementation level, CCCM actors developed methodologies for community social-network boundary identification, CCCM mobile response teams and Community (Resource) Centres -all of may be part of a CCCM area-based response.
+During the last years, the CCCM actors have continued to field test adaptive camp management methodology based on core camp management practices.
+At the implementation level, CCCM actors developed methodologies for community social-network boundary identification, CCCM mobile response teams, and Community (Resource) Centres; all of which may be part of a CCCM area-based response.

-The Global CCCM Cluster has explicitly incorporated area-based approaches and response into its Global Cluster Strategy 2017/21 and the participants of the 2017 Global Retreat recommended the creation of an area-based Working Group.
-The Working Group is formed by CCCM practitioners working in CCCM responses and members of the CCCM Goal Steering and advisory group (SAG).
-The working group aims to contribute to the wider humanitarian discourse and to develop tools, guidance and create a platform for engagement and sharing of learnings for CCCM practitioners, humanitarian and interested actors.
+The Global CCCM Cluster has explicitly incorporated area-based approaches and responses into its Global Cluster Strategy and the participants of the 2017 Global Retreat recommended the creation of an area-based Working Group.
+The Working Group is formed by CCCM practitioners working on CCCM responses and members of the CCCM Strategic and advisory group (SAG).
+The working group aims to contribute to the wider humanitarian discourse and development of tools and guidance and create a platform for engagement and sharing of learnings for CCCM practitioners, humanitarian and interested actors.

 Subscribe to the Area-based Approach Working Group mailing list

-The Working Group is chaired by Giovanna Federici - firstname.lastname@example.org and Annika Grafweg - email@example.com.
+The Working Group is chaired by Giovanna Federici (NRC) and Elena Valentini (IOM)